wfx/teg/docs/manual.md

 ![Dices window](assets/figures/dices.jpg)
 -->

-???+ tip
+!!! tip

-  Don't attack a country that has more armies than yours
+    Don't attack a country that has more armies than yours.

 ## After the attack